amanda49/amanda49.github.io/Project4_bamap/Project_4.md

 ## Islands

+In this section I wanted to look at how the sea level rise would effect the Hawaiian Islands.
+There was 6 main islands that was looked at.
+They included:

+-Hawaii
+-Kauai
+-Lanai
+-Maui
+-Molokai
+-Oahu

-Brought in the shapefiles for the water for the different islands that had the sea level as is and the sea level at 10 feet.
+I had to bring in the shapefiles for the sea level for the different islands [NOAA](https://coast.noaa.gov/slrdata/).
 Then I brought in a shapefile that had the area of the islands in the attribute table.
-I had to use the fix geometries tool for the islands as well as the sea level rise data and then I had to clip the sea level rise data (that were fixed) with the islands (that were fixed).
-I had to do this in order to see how much of the islands were lost to 10 feet of water.
+I had to use the fix geometries tool for the islands as well as the sea level rise data and then I clipped the sea level rise data (that were fixed) with the islands (that were fixed).
+I had to do this in order to see how much of the islands were lost to 10 feet of sea level rise.
 The sea level rise was in square feet and the land area was in meters squared, so I converted everything into miles squared.
 I looked at the total area of land, the total area of sea level rise (once clipped), and the remaining land area after 10 feet squared (3.5 miles squared) of sea level rise.

-I produced all 6 islands of what they will look like when they have 10 feet of water and the stats of the total area of land, total area of sea level rise, and total area of land after sea level rise all in miles squared.
+I produced all 6 islands of what they will look like now and when they have 10 feet of sea level rise and the stats of the total area of land, total area of sea level rise, and total area of land after sea level rise all in miles squared.
+These maps are seen below.

 ![hawaii1](https://user-images.githubusercontent.com/42807705/50256713-941ed500-03c5-11e9-8106-ce28997b814b.jpg)
 ![kauai1](https://user-images.githubusercontent.com/42807705/50256715-9719c580-03c5-11e9-94b3-46c1933046ff.jpg)